ECE573-PROJECT/DNA_Sequencer_Code/DNA_Sequencet_Tester_Code/ReadMe.txt

 BETA TEST CODE:
 Contains the code and files to run the intital tests

 DATASET
 Contains tests files used to run the sequences.
-NOTE:These files must be stored in the same directory as the code files.
+NOTE: These files must be stored in the same directory as the code files.

+DOCUMENTATION:
+Contains the report and presentation for this project.
+These items were also submitted separately via Sakai